5leep/Machine-Intelligence/README.md

 Machine-Intelligence
-Repo for MI labs and projects
+:robot: Repo for MI labs and projects, including Artificial Intelligence, Algorithms, and more.
 :robot: